MarkWendler/MCHP_CRCcalc_dsPIC/readme.md

 ## Use with MPLAB X

 You can use this script with MPLAB X.
-1. Download the created executable from the release page.
-[Releases](releses)
+1. Download executable from the release page.
+[Releases](https://github.com/MarkWendler/MCHP_CRCcalc_dsPIC/releases)
 2. Copy the executable to your project root.
 3. Set the project properties to run the script at post processing stage: